 'Why do I sink?' - that depressing question you keep asking yourself.
 Summed up by the constant battle to keep your legs at the surface when all they want to do is go down.
-It's all made worse when another swimmer glides effortlessly past you like a duck on a pond, without a care in the world!
+It's all made worse when another swimmer glides effortlessly past you like a duck on a pond.

-There is a very good reason why some of us sink and some of us float easily.
-All is revealed in my quick 2 minute video...
+There is a very good reason why some of us sink, and some of us float effortlessly.
+All is revealed in my 2-minute video below.

-Still wondering why do I sink?
-Confused about 'relative density'?
+Are you still wondering why do I sink?
+Are you confused about 'relative density'?
 Allow me to explain in simple terms.

-In human terms, our fat is the stick and our muscles are the rock.
-Muscles are generally more dense than water and cause us to sink.
-Fat is less dense than water, party because it contains oil, which floats on water.
-Thus fat floats.
+In human terms, our fat is the stick, and our muscles are the rock.
+Muscles are generally denser than water and cause us to sink.
+Fat is less dense than water party because it contains oil, which floats on water.
+Therefore fat floats.
 Those of us with a higher fat to muscle ratio will tend to float.
-Yes that’s right, fat people float better than muscular people - generally speaking.
+Yes, that's right, fat people float better than muscular people - generally speaking.

-(I’m using fat and muscle as examples to keep things simple.
-It must be noted that our bones, organs, blood and all that stuff, all contribute to the density of our body.)
+(I'm using fat and muscle as examples to keep things simple.
+It must be noted that our bones, organs, blood, and all that stuff contribute to our body's density.)

-The average male has a density of 0.98g/cm3 and the average female 0.97g/cm3.
-In general most human beings will float to a certain degree.
-Most will have a small amount of the body staying above the water surface and females generally float better than males.
+The average male has a density of 0.98g/cm3, and the average female 0.97g/cm3.
+Most human beings will float to a certain degree, and females generally float better than males.

 FREE EBOOK: all the exercises you need to discover how your body behaves in the water are in my book 'How To Float', along with all the tips and tricks you will need to keep you at the surface as you move through the water.